DHTMLX/docs-suite/docs/grid/api/grid_getcellrect_method.md

 @signature: {'getCellRect(row: string | number, col: string | number): object;'}

 @params:
-- row	string | number		the id of a row
+- `row: string | number` - the id of a row
-- col	string | number		the id of a column
+- `col: string | number` - the id of a column

 @returns:
-- rect		object		an object with parameters of a cell
+An object with parameters of a cell.

 @example:
 var rect = grid.getCellRect("1","c");